 Powers Web Studio

-Chapter One Book Club 2010
+Chapter One Book Club 2019

 Malahide Castle is one of the oldest and most historic castles in Ireland.
 From 1185 until 1975, it was the home of the Talbot family.
-Rose Talbot sold the castle to the Irish State in 1975.

 Chapter One Book Club April 2010